verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Use specialized semantic tokens for punctuation.

-When enabled, rust-analyzer will emit special token types for punctuation tokens instead of the generic `punctuation` token type.
+When enabled, verus-analyzer will emit special token types for punctuation tokens instead of the generic `punctuation` token type.